All About Oxytocin: Practical Tips for Boosting Your Oxytocin Levels During Pregnancy, Birth and Postnatally

 The Power of Touch:

 Receiving massages during pregnancy and labour (I teach various massage techniques for birth partners to use during my hypnobirthing courses) has benefits, research from the Touch Research Institute showed that mothers who receive regular massages during pregnancy often report lower stress levels and improved mood.
 This is your sign to make massage an integral part of your wellness routine and help create an environment rich in oxytocin.
-Skin-to-skin contact is SO important for bonding with your baby and in establishing breastfeeding, so lots of touch in the postnatal period is fantastic and a big oxytocin booster.
+Skin-to-skin contact is essential for bonding with your baby and in establishing breastfeeding, so lots of touch in the postnatal period is fantastic and a big oxytocin booster.

 Utilise Music and Movement:

-Music has a profound effect on emotions and creating an oxytocin playlist full of songs you love, or can help you relax will certainly help during labour.
+Music has a profound effect on emotions, creating an oxytocin playlist full of songs you love, or can help you relax will certainly help during labour.
 You can use it to help you focus, relax or dance around during labour.
 A 2025 study found dancing during labour has multiple study benefits, including "reduce labour pain to an extent, shorten the duration of labour, promote natural childbirth, and improve satisfaction with labour" I often thought there were no downsides to dancing and this just proves it!
 Amazing!

 Supercharge your Smell: